User Guides

 • Long String Support: Supports a text type that makes it easy to write multi-line text.

-• Comment Support: You can add descriptions to your code using the # character.
+• Comment Support: The # character can be used to add comments to the code.
 It must be written on a new line.

 2. Basic Syntax